 The Looking Glass War

 Ralph Richardson and Anthony Hopkins turn up in this 1970 Le Carré adaptation but it’s the relatively obscure Christopher Jones who’s the star, as the handsome sailor recruited to go behind the Iron Curtain to winkle out secrets.
-Jones is fine, even though his long-haired, Warren Beatty-esque character is patently absurd, a sign that the film is playing to the long-haired youth of the day, a decision which kills any chance of the film being a success.
+Jones is fine, even though his long-haired, Warren Beatty-esque character is patently absurd, a sign that the film is playing to the countercultural youth of the day, a decision which kills any chance of the film being a success.

 A Most Wanted Man